 Another famous chatbot example is 1800Flowers.
 The flower-delivery company has created a Facebook messenger chatbot.
 The way the company has decided to approach the conversational space is to use it as an engagement channel.
 Users can order flowers and have them delivered in a breeze.
 They can also quickly engage with a human from the customer support if they need to.

 Interesting fact: this new channel played a big role in reaching new customers.
-1-800-Flowers reported that 70% of the orders recevied on the chatbot arrived from new customers
+1-800-Flowers reported that 70% of the orders received on the chatbot arrived from new customers

 Try it out You can try the 1-800-Flowers bot on Messenger here

 That’s all for today!
+Remember, if you are ready to start designing your own chatbot, you can use Botsociety for free to design, prototype, and preview your bot quickly.
 Please leave a comment below if you have any question or if you feel this list is missing a chatbot